Theodora (wife of Theophilos): Foreign policy

-Save for some minor attacks and raids in the east, and larger engagements in Sicily, the empire was mostly safe from further Arab threats throughout Theodora's reign and the empire as a whole enjoyed an extended period of relative peace.
+Save for some minor attacks and raids in the east, and larger engagements in Sicily, the empire was mostly safe from further Arab threats throughout Theodora's rule and the empire as a whole enjoyed an extended period of relative peace.
 In 846, Khan Presian of Bulgaria raided Macedonia and Thrace due to the expiration of a thirty-year treaty with the empire, but he was repulsed and forced to sign a new treaty.
 Theodora organized an expedition in 848 to attempt to retake Sicily, but it was defeated by the Arab invaders.
 In the summers of 851 to 854, Ali ibn Yahya al-Armani, emir of Tarsus, raided imperial territory, perhaps viewing the empire being governed by a young widow and her child as a sign of weakness.
 Though Ali's raids did little damage, Theodora decided to retaliate and sent raiding parties to raid the coastline of Egypt in 853 and 854.
 In 853, the Byzantine raiders burnt down the Egyptian city of Damietta and in 855, a Byzantine army invaded Ali's emirate and sacked the city of Anazarbus, taking 20,000 prisoners.
 On Theoktistos's orders, some of the prisoners who refused to convert to Christianity were executed.
 According to later chroniclers, these successes, particularly the sack of Anazarbus, impressed even the Arabs.

 Shortly after the sack of Anazarbus, Boris I of Bulgaria began making threats towards the empire as the Bulgarian treaty was once more about to expire, however, he was convinced to renew it without the need for military action.
 Later chronicles, probably fancifully, claimed that Theodora had threatened Boris that she would lead the Byzantine army in person against him if he invaded the empire, and that she had stated that Boris achieving victory over a female head of state would hardly be considered a great achievement.

-By the end of Theodora's reign, the empire had gained the upper hand over both Bulgaria and the Abbasid Caliphate.
+By the end of Theodora's rule, the empire had gained the upper hand over both Bulgaria and the Abbasid Caliphate.
 At some point the Slavic tribes that had settled in the Peloponnese had also successfully been forced to pay tribute.
 Despite continuing a policy of high wages for the soldiers, instituted by Theophilos, Theodora maintained a small surplus in the imperial budget and even modestly increased the imperial gold reserves.